Sealed AI Governance Runtime

 - Consent & constraints (client instructions, supervision requirements, risk posture)

-For every decision, the runtime produces a sealed artifact that can later be shown to:
+For every decision, the runtime produces a sealed artifact (an append-only, tenant-scoped decision record with integrity controls) that can later be shown to:

 3. Separation of Powers